ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.8.1.
 Bootstrapping EC2 using User Data

 * Bootstrapping is a process where scripts or other config steps can be run when an instance is first launched.
 This allows an instance to be brought to service in a particular configured state.
 * In systems automation, bootstrapping allows the system to self configure.
 In AWS this is **EC2 Build Automation**.
 * This could perform some software installs and post install configs.
 * Bootstrapping is done using **user data** and is injected into the instance in the same way that meta-data is.
 It is accessed using the meta-data IP.
   * <http://169.254.169.254/latest/user-data>
 * Anything you pass in is executed by the instance OS **only once on launch!** It is for launch time configuration only.
 Updating it and rebooting the instance doesn't execute it.
 * EC2 doesn't validate the user data.
 You can tell EC2 to pass in trash data/malicious commands and the data will be injected.
-The OS needs to understand the user data.

 #### 1.8.1.1.
 Bootstrapping Architecture